jshirk/jshirk-hugo/content/blog/2025-03-30-voice-memo-transcription.md

 7. Don’t explain yourself: Just give me the cleaned-up text, no need to explain what you did so that I can easily paste the result elsewhere without explainers.

 I’ve also created an iOS shortcut to streamline this process even more.
 After you record your voice memo and copy the transcript, simply hit the shortcut button.
 In seconds, you’ll have your cleaned-up result ready to copy, review, and send.
 Here's a [link to the iOS shortcut](https://www.icloud.com/shortcuts/3f92bc5866854259b348a17c8a124c6c).

-P. S. If anyone is smarter than me and knows how to get the transcript to auto-copy when you start the shortcut or when it ends, please share your wizardry with me.

 Cheers to faster (free!) text production using just your voice—and having polished, ready-to-go messages with no extra effort.